rebroad/breezy-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

 ### What We're Building

 - **Specialized 3D Renderer** (not a full compositor)
-- Works **ALONGSIDE** Xfwm4, not replacing it
+- Works **ALONGSIDE** the desktop compositor, not replacing it
-- Xfwm4 continues to handle normal desktop compositing
+- The desktop compositor continues to handle normal desktop compositing
 - Our renderer only handles:
 - Virtual display creation (via xrandr)
 - 3D transformation of captured content